britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 passive observers of QUIC traffic.
 This document describes the mechanism, how it can be added to QUIC, and how it can be used by passive measurement facilities to generate RTT samples.
-It explores potential corner cases and shortcomings of the mechanism and how they can be mitigated.
-It summarizes experimental results to date with an implementation of the spin bit built atop a recent QUIC implementation.
-It additionally describes use cases for passive RTT measurement at the resolution provided by the spin bit.
-It further reviews findings on privacy risk researched by the QUIC RTT Design Team, which was tasked by the IETF QUIC Working Group to determine the risk/utility tradeoff for the spin bit.
+It explores potential corner cases and shortcomings of the mechanism, and proposes an extention called the Valid Edge Counter (VEC) to mitigate them.
+It further details findings on privacy risk researched by the QUIC RTT Design Team, which was tasked by the IETF QUIC Working Group to determine the risk/utility tradeoff for the spin bit.

+Appendices summarize experimental results to date with an implementation of the spin bit built atop a recent QUIC implementation, describe use cases for passive RTT measurement at the resolution provided by the spin bit, explore alternatives to the spin bit for passive latency measurement of QUIC flows, and discuss the necessity of "greasing" the spin bit.

 The spin bit has low overhead, presents negligible privacy risk, and has clear utility in providing passive RTT measurability of QUIC that is far superior to